RibirX/Ribir/docs/declare_builtin_fields.md

  	 - A widget that applies a transformation its child.
 Doesn't change size, only apply painting
 - visible : [`bool`]
  	 - Whether to show or hide a child
+- opacity : [`f32`]
+ 	 - Opacity is the degree to which content behind an element is hidden, and is the opposite of transparency.
+- theme : [`Theme`]
+ 	 - assign theme to the widget.
 - key : [`Key`]
  	 - assign a key to widget, use for track if two widget is same widget in two frames.
-- opacity : [`f32`]
- 	 - Opacity is the degree to which content behind an element is hidden, and is the opposite of transparency.

 [`Box < dyn for < 'r > FnMut(LifeCycleCtx < 'r >) >`]: prelude::Box < dyn for < 'r > FnMut(LifeCycleCtx < 'r >) >